|

 Making The Roux

 The hardest part about making gumbo is making a roux.
 A roux is a mixture of butter and flour that you cook at the beginning of the gumbo.
 The roux is the thickening agent in the soup, and really important to the dish.
 Things can go wrong if the roux is undercooked.
-You’re looking for a nice dark brown, that will add nuttiness and richness to the soup, and not leave a floury taste.
-But, it’s easy to take a roux too far and burn it.
-You will want to still the roux constantly while you cook it, and take it to the colour of milk chocolate or a slightly lighter golden brown.
+You’re looking for a nice dark roux, that will add nuttiness and richness to the soup, and not leave a floury taste.
+But, it’s easy to take a dark brown color roux too far and burn it.
+You will want to take it to the colour of milk chocolate or a dark amber-brown.
 Once you get the roux made, the rest is pretty easy to put together.

 Princess Tiana's gumbo